mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Generic *Negative Acknowledgments* (`PT=205`, `FMT=1`, `Name=Generic NACK`,
-{{!RFC4585}}) contain information about RTP packets which the receiver considered lost. {{Section 6.2.1. of !RFC4585}} recommends to use this feature only, if the underlying protocol cannot provide similar feedback.
-QUIC does not provide negative acknowledgments, but can detect lost packets based on the Gap numbers contained in QUIC ACK frames {{Section 6 of !RFC9002}}.
+{{!RFC4585}}) contain information about RTP packets which the receiver considered lost. {{Section 6.2.1. of !RFC4585}} recommends to use this feature only if the underlying protocol cannot provide similar feedback.
+QUIC does not provide negative acknowledgments, but can detect lost packets based on the Gap numbers contained in QUIC ACK frames ({{Section 6 of !RFC9002}}).

 #### ECN Feedback ("ECN") {#ECN-mappings}